Aerocardal

 Aerocardal is an airline based in Santiago, Chile.
 It operates international and domestic passenger charter services as well as medical services.
-Its main base is Comodoro Arturo Merino Benítez International Airport, Santiago.
+Its main base is Arturo Merino Benítez International Airport, Santiago.

 History

 Aerocardal was established in 1989.
 It operates a fleet of 11 aircraft including jets and turboprops as well as twin-turbine helicopters.
 The airline offers flights connecting major capitals as well as medium-sized or remote cities in the Americas and Europe.

 Destinations

 Aerocardal serves the following scheduled destinations within Chile: